 Dodge (1898) stated that "John Henderson, H.H.
-Barnett, and James Jordan had located on Coos bay opposite but above Empire City" (on North Spit).
+Barnett and James Jordan had located on Coos bay opposite but above Empire City" (on North Spit).
 In addition to ranching and farming, it is likely that Henderson, Barnett, Jordan, and their neighbors Sam Crawford and Bill Luse, also participated in the operation of the Coos Bay ferry at Jarvis Landing (originally called Barnett Landing) and its associated stage line along the Pacific shoreline north to the Umpqua River communities (Gardiner).

-Sirinold "Sam" Crawford, and his Miluk wife, Susan, made cash entries in 1869 and 1870 for their homestead on the North Spit adjacent to the Henderson and Barnett properties (Byram 2006a).
+Sirinold "Sam" Crawford, and his Miluk wife Susan, made cash entries in 1869 and 1870 for their homestead on the North Spit adjacent to the Henderson and Barnett properties (Byram 2006a; Beckham July 2015).
 The 1870 U.S. Census for Coos County listed "S.R.
 Crawford" living alone, as a 40-year-old "farmer" from New York.

 Henry Hudson Barnett was said to be living in Coos County by 1857.
 Byram (2006a) thinks that H.H.
 Barnett, with his first wife, a Coos Indian, settled near the North Spit ferry as early as 1866, with Barnett receiving a homestead certificate in 1868.
 The 1870 U.S. Census for Coos County listed Henry Barnett as a 44-year-old "farmer" from New York, with a 25-year-old wife "Mrs. Cora" from Oregon, and four children (Emma, age 11; George, age 9; William, age 7; and Frank, age 4).
-The 1880 Census had the Barnett family at Gardiner, with Henry listed as a 55-year-old "mail carrier."
+The 1880 Census had the Barnett family at Gardiner, with Henry listed as a 55-yr-old "mail carrier."
 His second wife, Ellen, was a Siuslaw Indian.
 H.H.
 Barnett extended his stage line north to the Siuslaw River in 1875, when part of the Coast Reservation was opened.
+After Henry passed in 1904, his sons continued to operate the stage line (Beckham 2015).
 George Barnett told the 1931 Court of Claims that he carried mail from Haines Slough to the Umpqua River (Youst 1997).

 James Jordan, from Kentucky, came to Coos County in 1856, and operated a bar in Empire.
 About 1860 James Jordan and George Thomas (nicknamed Kentuck) had a contract to purchase meat for the North Bend mill (Dodge 1898).
 Thomas and his Indian wife lived at Kentuck Slough; although the 1861 U.S. Coastal Survey noted this as "Jordan Slough" (Byram 2006a).
-On June 9, 1861, James Jordan recorded a marriage contract with a Hanis Indian woman named Jane.
-The U.S. Coast and Geodetic Survey map of 1889 illustrated buildings on the north shore of geographic Jordan Cove, that probably relate to the historic Jordan Ranch.
-James Jordan made cash entries for his ranch at Jordan Cove in 1866 and 1869 (Byram 2006a).
-The 1870 census listed James as a 43-year-old "farmer," with 25-year-old wife Jane from Oregon, and five children (including son George, age 8).
-Youst (1997) claimed that the 1880 Census had George Jordan at Haines Slough.
+On June